Medicaid Planning FAQ

 Is the Medicaid Application process time-consuming in New Jersey?

 You bet it is!
-Medicaid demands proof of virtually all financial transaction(s) going back five full calendar years prior to filing the application.
+Medicaid demands proof of virtually all financial transactions going back five full calendar years prior to filing the application.
 Complete and detailed records should be obtained and furnished to the County Board of Social Services.
-This makes processing the application more efficient.
-If records are incomplete or if a Medicaid application package is disorganized, the County Agency will insist on additional information.
-They will cause the application to be delayed indefinitely.
-A Medicaid Application takes approximately 40+ dedicated and undisturbed hours to assemble and organize.
-A person unfamiliar with the process will spend many times that amount of time, often in excess of 100 hours.
+This makes application processing more efficient.
+If records are incomplete or the Medicaid application package is disorganized, the County Agency will require additional information.
+They will delay the application indefinitely.
+A Medicaid Application takes approximately 40+ hours of dedicated, undisturbed time to assemble and organize.
+A person unfamiliar with the process will spend many times that amount, often exceeding 100 hours.

 Yes.
-The cost of professional assistance (including an attorney) and law firm in preparing and filing a Medicaid Application is part of the spend-down process.
+The cost of professional assistance (including an attorney) and a law firm in preparing and filing a Medicaid Application is part of the spend-down process.
 The legal fee paid to our office, for example, is credited toward the applicant’s eligibility.
-Since a person can retain only $2,000/$4,000 in resources to become Medicaid eligible, it seldom makes sense for the family to assume the responsibility for filing the application.
-The money will only go to the nursing home or other parties who can be paid once eligibility is established.
+Since a person can retain only $2,000 or $4,000 in resources to become Medicaid-eligible, it seldom makes sense for the family to assume responsibility for filing the application.
+The money will go only to the nursing home or other parties that can be paid once eligibility is established.

 What do you mean when you say, “the applicant must spend down”?

-To qualify for Medicaid, an applicant’s non-exempt resources (meaning funds and assets of all types and classes) must be spent down to a calculated amount, and never greater than $2,000.
-However, with proper planning, there are often ways to preserve some or all these resources for the benefit of the family.
+To qualify for Medicaid, an applicant’s non-exempt resources (i.e., funds and assets of all types and classes) must be spent down to a calculated amount that does not exceed $2,000.
+However, with proper planning, there are often ways to preserve some or all of these resources for the family’s benefit.

 Similarly, for married couples, the rules are even more complex.
-The community spouse, (i.e. the at-home spouse) may generally keep roughly one-half of the couple’s assets up to a maximum of about $137,400 as of 2022 (this figure goes up annually and can be obtained online.
-Depending upon their resources, the couple may have a substantial amount of money that needs to be spent before the nursing home spouse qualifies for Medicaid.
+The community spouse (i.e., the at-home spouse) may generally keep roughly one-half of the couple’s assets up to a maximum of about $137,400 as of 2022 (this figure goes up annually and can be obtained online.
+Depending on their resources, the couple may need to spend a substantial amount of money before the nursing home spouse qualifies for Medicaid.

-A person pursuing Medicaid eligibility may want to purchase a new car, pre-pay nursing home expenses, clothing, wheelchair, make home improvements, purchase household goods, consolidate debt repayment or even purchase a vacation for a spouse living at home.
-There are many things that can be spent down to achieve eligibility that benefit the applicant or the family if you know what to do.
+A person pursuing Medicaid eligibility may want to purchase a new car, prepay nursing home expenses, buy clothing, a wheelchair, or household goods, make home improvements, consolidate debt, or even purchase a vacation for a spouse living at home.
+There are many things that can be spent down to achieve eligibility, benefiting the applicant or the family if you know what to do.

 A pre-paid funeral plan is often another good item to purchase during the spend-down process.
-However, the rules regarding funerals differ so you should only deal with a funeral home knowledgeable in this type of planning.
+However, funeral rules vary, so you should work only with a funeral home knowledgeable about this type of planning.

 These are, of course, not the only appropriate items for a spend-down.
-There are other expenses, which would also qualify.
-The main thing to keep in mind is that whatever goods or services are purchased must be done at fair market value.
-In other words, giving the money away or paying outrageous amounts for less than the real value of the services can cause Medicaid disqualification.
+There are other expenses that would also qualify.
+The main thing to keep in mind is that any goods or services purchased must be at fair market value.
+In other words, giving away money or paying outrageous amounts for services that are worth less than their real value can result in Medicaid disqualification.

-Also, don’t let anyone tell you that anything spent must be done solely for the benefit of the nursing home applicant.
-On the contrary, virtually anything that benefits the community spouse will also benefit the nursing home spouse and therefore may be an appropriate spend down item.
+Also, don’t let anyone tell you that any expenditure must be made solely for the benefit of the nursing home applicant.
+On the contrary, virtually anything that benefits the community spouse will also benefit the nursing home spouse and, therefore, may be an appropriate spend-down item.

-Finally, keep in mind that while some of the spend-down strategies will not work for a single person when qualifying for Medicaid, there are other strategies that can work very well when you are dealing with a single person.
+Finally, keep in mind that while some spend-down strategies will not work for a single person when qualifying for Medicaid, others can work very well when you are dealing with a single person.
 Consult an experienced Medicaid planning attorney for guidance.
-Contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Contact Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com.

-Can I give my assets away in order to qualify for Medicaid?
+Can I give away my assets to qualify for Medicaid?

-Generally, no. We frequently counsel clients who are under the impression they can give away $16,000 as a gift based on the federal gift tax rules and are wrong in that thinking when it comes to Medicaid eligibility.
-Federal gift and estate tax rules allow gifting of up to $16,000 per person per year without any gift tax consequence.
+Generally, no. We frequently counsel clients who believe they can give away $19,000 as a gift under federal gift tax rules, only to find they are mistaken regarding Medicaid eligibility.
+Federal gift and estate tax rules allow gifting up to $19,000 per person per year without incurring any gift tax.
 However, those gifts will result in a period of ineligibility for someone applying for Medicaid benefits.
 That does not mean gifting can’t be done.
 You just need to learn the rules.

 Can I gift certain amounts of money to my family and still be eligible for Medicaid?

-There are ways to do some gifting; however, this must be done in strict conformance with Medicaid rules and regulations.
+There are ways to gift; however, this must be done in strict compliance with Medicaid rules and regulations.
 So, the answer is “yes” and “no”.
 Sorry.

 Since my children’s names are on my bank accounts, will those assets still count against me for Medicaid purposes?